greenestnick/ToySystolicArray/README.md

     : Multiply-and-Accumulate unit that forms the Systolic Array when used in a grid

 - **MEM44**
     : Simply addressable memory used to facilitate storing the matrix values and product results.
 These have a 4x4 structure of 8b words.
 Data is written one word at a time based on the address given.
-A whole row can be read out at once using MSB two bits in the address
+A whole column can be read out at once using the two LSBs in the address

 - **SA**
     : The full Systolic Array structure with control logic and component instantiation.